-(a) Classification and relationship of various phyla up to subclasses: Acoelomate and Coelomate, Protostomes and Deuterostomes, Bilateria and Radiata; Status of Protista, Parazoa, Onychophora and Hemichordata; Symmetry.
+(a) Classification and the relationship of various phyla up to subclasses: Acoelomate and Coelomate, Protostomes and Deuterostomes, Bilateria, and Radiata; Status of Protista, Parazoa, Onychophora, and Hemichordata; Symmetry.

 (e) Platyhelminthes: Parasitic adaptation; general features and life history of Fasciola and Taenia and their pathogenic symptoms.

-(f) Nemathelminthes: General features, life history, parasitic adaptation of Ascaris and Wuchereria.
+(f) Nemathelminthes: General features, life history, the parasitic adaptation of Ascaris, and Wuchereria.

 (g) Annelida: Coelom and metamerism; modes of life in polychaetes; general features and life history of Nereis,

 (h) Arthropoda: Larval forms and parasitism in Crustacea; vision and respiration in arthropods (Prawn, cockroach, and scorpion); modification of mouthparts in insects (cockroach, mosquito, housefly, honey bee, and butterfly); metamorphosis in insect and its hormonal regulation, the social behavior of Apis and termites.

 (i) Mollusca: Feeding, respiration, locomotion, general features and life history of Lamellidens, Pila and Sepia, torsion and detorsion in gastropods.

 (j) Echinodermata: Feeding, respiration, locomotion, larval forms, general features, and life history of Asterias.

 (k) Protochordata: Origin of chordates; general features and life history of Branchiostoma and Herdmania.